SO this weekend I did my first - and hopefully last - marathon. More pertinently for this article I did it very, very badly.

 My answer has always been - ‘the one that you will do on a regular basis.’

-And this weekend proved that, annoyingly it proved it very slowly and for an inordinately lengthy period of time.
+And this weekend proved it.
+Annoyingly it proved it very slowly and for an inordinately lengthy period of time.

 While of course there are advantages to every types of exercise - weight training is without doubt better for you than slow state cardio - the point remains that 10 missed weight training session will never be better for you than 10 cardio completed sessions.

-So while I am not a big fan of running, or classes such as body pump or Zumba if you enjoy these sorts of things and you can make the time in your life to do them then do them.
+So while I am not a big fan of running, or Body pump or Zumba classes, if you enjoy these sorts of things and you can make the time in your life to do them, then do them.

 Of course if you can find some time to force yourself to do a structured weight training session then even better.
 But just make sure you do something.

 This adherence also applies to diet.
-While it’s of course fantastic to be able to stick with a nutritious, whole food diet all the time this only works if you can do it all the time.
+While it’s fantastic to be able to eat a nutritious, whole-food diet this only works if you can actually stick with it.
 If you know that you are the sort of person who will crack under this sort of strictness and go on a binge that would clear out a Tesco-local’s confectionary stand then perhaps ease off on the strictness until you feel comfortable about not rebelling quite so bad.